C2SM/git-course/advanced/Exercise_6.md

 git status
 ```

 Here we see the same change listed as not staged for commit.
 This is a difference to the behavior we saw with submodules.
 With git subtrees, git considers both the host and nested repository to have the same staging area.
-The commits from the subtree are all put directly into the commit list of the host repository, unlike with git submodule where they are kept completely separately.
+The commits from the subtree are all put directly into the commit list of the host repository, unlike with git submodule where they are kept completely separate.

 Now try making a change inside the submodule.
 Let's add another poster title to the poster schedule.